Fastcode/NUClearNet.js/src/nuclear/docs/extension.rst

         using task_ptr = std::unique_ptr<threading::ReactionTask>;

-        /// @brief our queue which sorts tasks by priority static std::priority_queue<task_ptr> queue;
+        /// Our queue which sorts tasks by priority static std::priority_queue<task_ptr> queue;
-        /// @brief how many tasks are currently running static volatile bool running;
+        /// How many tasks are currently running static volatile bool running;
-        /// @brief a mutex to ensure data consistency static std::mutex mutex;
+        /// A mutex to ensure data consistency static std::mutex mutex;

 Now we define the `reschedule` to interrupt any new tasks if we are currently running.
 Recall that NUClear is multithreaded so a mutex is needed when accessing the static members.
 .. codeblock:: c++
         template <typename DSL>
-        static inline std::unique_ptr<threading::ReactionTask> reschedule(
+        static std::unique_ptr<threading::ReactionTask> reschedule(
             std::unique_ptr<threading::ReactionTask>&& task) {

             // Lock our mutex